 With Candid, you’re paying for the personalized care and expertise of your dentist throughout your entire treatment, whether it’s in-person appointments or remote monitoring.
 Plus, if they notice any serious issues in your photo check-ins, they can bring you back for additional office visits.
 This consistent oversight ensures treatment quality, safety, and effectiveness.

 For some people, the peace of mind that they’re getting attention from a highly skilled professional is enough to justify the higher prices.
 We think that it’s well worth the cost if you prefer traditional one-on-one dental care.
 But if your condition is minor and you’re looking for the most affordable, convenient option, at-home teeth aligners are worth considering as well.

 If affordability is one of your main decision-making factors, clear aligner price tags probably stand out like neon lights.
 But as you weigh your options, be careful not to get swept away by advertising or promotions.
 Remember what’s most important in the process: your specific dental and financial goals.
 Look beyond the sticker price to evaluate all the behind-the-scenes costs before settling on a final treatment.
 Be sure to consult your dentist and insurance provider so you can get an accurate cost estimate to measure up against your budget.

 While affordability should be a significant part of your decision, it shouldn’t be the only factor.
 It can be easy to focus solely on price, but you should also be considering a treatment’s effectiveness, convenience, appearance, and customer support.
-For example, a company that offers a price point you like might not have the convenience perks you want.
-To make a well-informed decision, evaluate each treatment holistically and from multiple perspectives.
 Then, you’ll be equipped to make a confident decision in selecting the best company and treatment for your smile goals.